unitaryfund/mitiq/CONTRIBUTING.md

 # Contributing to mitiq

-Contributions are welcome, and they are greatly appreciated, every little helps.
+Contributions are welcome, and they are greatly appreciated, every little bit helps.

 ## Opening an issue
 You can begin contributing to `mitiq` code by raising an